sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Computing the data spectrum for every data epoch and channel may take a while.
-We use a frequency decomposition based on the Slepian multitaper (Matlab *pmtm* function) to obtain more accurate spectra than using standard Fourier transforms.
+We use a frequency decomposition based on the Slepian multitaper (MATLAB *pmtm* function) to obtain more accurate spectra than using standard Fourier transforms.
 After computing the trial spectra, the function removes the average power spectrum from each trial spectrum and tests whether the remaining spectral differences exceed the selected